 Need trip ideas?
 Check out our curated collections of destinations around the globe.More

 Zagora is—and does feel like—the boundary between the Sahara and what some writers and travelers have referred to as "reality."
 After Zagora, time and distance are measured in camel days: a famous painted sign at the end of town (near the impressive new Zagora Province offices) features a camel and reads, "Tombouctu 52 Days"—that is, "52 days by camel."
-The town of M'Hamid, 98 km (65 mi) farther
+M'Hamid, 97 km (60 miles) farther south,

-On your way out of Zagora, heading across the bridge signposted toward M'Hamid, you'll find the town of Amezrou and in it, the fascinating Kasbah des Juifs (Kasbah of the Jews).
+On your way out of town, heading across the bridge signposted toward M’Hamid, you’ll find the town of Amezrou and in it, the fascinating Kasbah des Juifs (Kasbah of the Jews).

 If you pick the southern oasis route, don't miss the chance to stay in Nekob, Morocco's most kasbah-filled village.
 Locals have come up with...